amitrai98/AppResolverSampleApp/README.md

             AppResolver.resolve(MainActivity.this, "https://www.youtube.com/user/TEDtalksDirector");

-            if the application is available it will open the url in the app else it will open up a app selector dialog which willl ask user to select any of the app to open the link in.
+            if the application is available it will open the url in the app else it will open up a app selector dialog which will ask user to select any of the app to open the link in.